NonsoTheTechGuy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [](https://github.com/markdown-it/markdown-it-emoji)
-# About Bash Project: 0x03.
+# Project: 0x03.
 Shell, init files, variables and expansions 😉

 ## Concepts
 For this project, we expect you to look at this concept: